PhilTKamp/local-rag-workshop/README.md

 you're building a catalog of personal notes for easy searching, maybe you just want to pull headings?
 Maybe there are images, graphs and other visuals that you want to separate into another vector table, etc.

-*What is the length of the data you're embedding?*
+Q: *What is the length of the data you're embedding?*

 There are two upper limits when it comes to the length of data that you create embeddings for.
 One, there's a token limit that your model can't exceed, plus more tokens are more expensive.
 Two, there's a sweet spot of having the right amount of data in an embedding that your search is relevant.
 Too little data and the search results are wildly inaccurate, you may return